W65C265S Parallel Interface Bus (PIB)

 P42 | PIIB (Parallel Interface Interrupt) The PIB interrupt output to the "host" is generated on the Parallel Interface Interrupt (PII) pin.
 The "host" interrupt is suggested to be received on the IRQ level interrupt input pin of the "host" processor. | None |

 P43 | PIWEB (Parallel Interface Write Enable) / PIWRB (Parallel Interface Write Register?)
 The Parallel Interface Write Enable (PIWEB) input pin is used with the Parallel Interface Chip Select (low active)/Parallel Interface Chip Select (high active) (PICSB/PICS) signal to transfer data to and from the Parallel Interface Register selected by the Parallel Interface Register select (PIRSx) input pins.
 When PIWEB and PICSB are configured by the Parallel Interface Bus Enable Register bit 1 (PIBER1=0), then the PIB interface is compatible with WDC microprocessor WE- logical operation with the chip select PICSB input.
-The use of PIWEB and PICS are configured by PIBER1=1. | FA15 Used on SXB for external ROM bank select. |
+The use of PIWEB and PICS are configured by PIBER1=1. | FA15 Used on SXB for external ROM bank select.
+This is an issue. |

 P44 | PICSB (Parallel Interface Chip Select low active) / PICS (Parallel Interface Chip Select high active) PIRDB (Parallel Interface Read Data?)
-See notes on P43. | AMS Used on SXB for external ROM bank select. |
+See notes on P43. | AMS Used on SXB for external ROM bank select.
+This is an issue. |

 P45 | PIRS0 (Parallel Interface Register Select) | None |